 Go through your basements and other storage areas a couple of times a year; if there are things you haven't used, ask yourself if you really need them.

 Protect your appliances and your computer with a surge protector.
-You can buy one at an RV store to use at the electrical connection in the rv park; it's also a good idea to have an AC voltage monitor that checks polarity at the utility pole - this will help to avoid damage from voltage that is too low or too high.
+You can buy one at Amazon (you can find almost anything you need there) or an RV store to use at the electrical connection in the rv park; it's also a good idea to have an AC voltage monitor that checks polarity at the utility pole - this will help to avoid damage from voltage that is too low or too high.

 Don't forget that good rv maintenance includes taking care of the equipment you have.
 Here are some good tips on maintaining the refrigerator in your motorhome.
 Some of this you can do yourself; other things are best left to the service people.

 Always be on the lookout for evidence of leaks and ANY possible entrance points for mice or other vermin (1/4 inch is all they need).
 This is one of the most important things you can do for good rv maintenance.

 In 2010, I budgeted $175/month for fuel, and that turned out to be just slightly lower than my actual fuel costs.
 We did very little driving until May and heavy traveling (almost 6,000 miles) for the next five months.